Guide to Morbihan & Property for Sale in Department 56

 - Villas & Contemporary Homes: Modern seaside properties, many with pools or sea views.

-- Seafront Apartments: Ideal for a relaxed coastal lifestyle near the Gulf of Morbihan or Carnac.
+- Seafront Apartments: Perfect for a relaxed coastal lifestyle, located near the Gulf of Morbihan or Carnac.

 - Gîtes & B&Bs: Popular investment options thanks to strong tourism in the region.